Hes-Siemelink/instacli/instacli-spec/basic-concepts/Variables.md

 <!-- TODO add support for 'script output' in tests -->

-Assign a variable using `${var}:` followed by some content.

-You can then use the variable in any content.

 ## Path reference

 If a variable contains a nested object structure, you can use JavaScript-like path notation to retrieve the contents.
+For example, `${book.chapters[0].pages}` is a valid way to access the number of pages in the first chapter in the following example:

 ```yaml script
 Code example: Variable path notation